Lattices generated by Chip Firing Game models: criteria and recognition algorithm: A necessary and sufficient condition for

-where $deg^{+}(v)$ stands for the out-degree of $v$ in $G$.
+where $deg^{+}(v)$ denotes the out-degree of $v$ in $G$.
 It's clear that $s$ is the sink of the game.
-By the same arguments as in the proof of Theorem \ref{the condition of lattices induced by CFG}, we can prove easily that the game is simple and generates $L$.
-The details are easy and left to the reader $\square$\\ \begin{examp} We consider the system of linear inequalities of Example \ref{first example}.
+We can argue similarly as in the proof of Theorem \ref{the condition of lattices induced by CFG} that the game is simple and generates $L$. \end{proof} \begin{examp} We consider the system of linear inequalities of Example \ref{first example}.
 Then $\Omega$ is the following system

 The map $f:U\to \mathbb{N}$ defined by